bakdata/streams-bootstrap/docs/docs/user/monitoring.md

 # Monitoring

-The framework provides features for monitoring your applications.
+Monitoring features are provided for your applications.

 - **JMX Metrics Export**: Applications built with `streams-bootstrap` can expose JMX (Java Management Extensions) metrics, which provide insights into the performance and health of the Java application and the Kafka clients.